Insider Sell: Diodes Inc Presi - GuruFocus.com

 On May 22, 2023, Keh Lu, President & CEO of Diodes Inc (DIOD, Financial), sold 3,683 shares of the company's stock.
-This sale comes as part of a series of transactions by Keh Lu over the past year, during which he has sold a total of 138,361 shares and purchased none.
+This recent transaction is part of a broader trend of insider selling at Diodes Inc, with 29 insider sells and 0 insider buys over the past year.
+In this article, we will take a closer look at Keh Lu's role at Diodes Inc, the company's business, and the relationship between insider transactions and stock price.

 Who is Keh Lu?

-Over the past year, there have been no insider buys for Diodes Inc, while there have been 29 insider sells.
-This trend could indicate that insiders believe the stock is overvalued or that they are taking profits after a period of growth.
-However, it is essential to consider other factors, such as the company's financial performance and market conditions, before drawing any conclusions.
+Over the past year, Keh Lu has sold a total of 138,361 shares and purchased 0 shares.
+This pattern of insider selling is consistent with the broader trend at Diodes Inc, which has seen 29 insider sells and 0 insider buys over the same period.
+It is important to analyze insider transactions to understand the sentiment of company insiders and their outlook on the stock's future performance.

-On the day of Keh Lu's recent sale, Diodes Inc's stock was trading at $95.74 per share, giving the company a market capitalization of $4,174.259 million.
-The price-earnings ratio of 12.75 is lower than the industry median of 22.41 and lower than the company's historical median price-earnings ratio.
-This suggests that Diodes Inc's stock may be undervalued compared to its peers and its historical valuation.
+On the day of Keh Lu's recent sale, shares of Diodes Inc were trading at $95.74 apiece, giving the stock a market cap of $4,380.459 million.
+The price-earnings ratio of 13.38 is lower than the industry median of 22.89 and lower than the company's historical median price-earnings ratio.
+This suggests that the stock may be undervalued compared to its peers and its historical valuation.

-With a price of $95.74 and a GuruFocus Value of $97.89, Diodes Inc has a price-to-GF-Value ratio of 0.98, indicating that the stock is fairly valued based on its GF Value.
-The GF Value is an intrinsic value estimate developed by GuruFocus, calculated using historical multiples, a GuruFocus adjustment factor, and future estimates of business performance from Morningstar analysts.
+With a price of $95.74 and a GuruFocus Value of $97.91, Diodes Inc has a price-to-GF-Value ratio of 0.98.
+This indicates that the stock is fairly valued based on its GF Value.
+The GF Value is an intrinsic value estimate developed by GuruFocus, which takes into account historical multiples, a GuruFocus adjustment factor, and future estimates of business performance from Morningstar analysts.

 Conclusion

-While the recent insider sell by Keh Lu may raise some concerns, it is essential to consider the broader context of the company's financial performance, valuation, and market conditions.
-Diodes Inc's stock appears to be fairly valued based on its GF Value, and its price-earnings ratio is lower than the industry median and its historical median.
-Investors should continue to monitor insider transactions, financial performance, and market trends to make informed decisions about Diodes Inc's stock.
+The recent sale of 3,683 shares by Diodes Inc President & CEO Keh Lu is part of a broader trend of insider selling at the company.
+While this may raise concerns for some investors, it is essential to consider the stock's valuation and overall market conditions.
+Diodes Inc's current price-earnings ratio and price-to-GF-Value ratio suggest that the stock is fairly valued.
+Investors should continue to monitor insider transactions and other relevant factors to make informed decisions about the company's stock.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.